-Romero, A. J., Gonzalez, H., & Smith, B. A. (under review).
+Romero, A. J., Gonzalez, H., & Smith, B. A. (2014).
 Raising resilient teens: Mexican American parents speak about discrimination.
-Child & Family Social Work Journal.
+Journal of Child and Family Studies, 1-13.

-FELLOWSHIPS & GRANTS
+SELECTED FELLOWSHIPS & AWARDS

 Ford Foundation Predoctoral Fellowship (Honorable Mention), 2012.